 Pro: It Has a Wide Range of All-Natural Ingredients

-When it comes to beard oils, a lot of us get hung up on scent—it's one of the most noteworthy characteristics of a beard oil (and because that's the case, it's how we tell them apart).
+When it comes to beard oils, a lot of us get hung up on scent—it’s one of the most noteworthy characteristics of a

-But that's not really what beard oils are about—their primary function is to soften and condition beard hair and promote skin health.
-To do that, you need a solid ingredient list, and that's the first "pro" in our Every Man Jack Beard Oil review: the ingredient list.
+But that’s not really what beard oils are about—their primary function is to soften and condition beard hair and promote skin health.
+To do that, you need a solid ingredient list, and that’s the first “pro” in our Every Man Jack

 Most beard oils only feature a few ingredients—one or two essential oils, coupled with one or two carrier oils, plus a scent or two—but Every Man Jack has thrown in a loooot of fantastic ingredients.
 Check it out—here’s what’s in their Cedarwood formulation:

 Carthamus Tinctorius (Safflower) Seed Oil, Glycine Soja (Soybean) Oil, Olea Europaea (Olive) Fruit Oil, Fragrance (Parfum), Salvia Sclarea (Clary Sage) Oil, Rosmarinus Officinalis (Rosemary) Leaf Oil, Juniperus Virginia (Cedarwood) Oil, Argania Spinosa (Argan) Kernel Oil, Borago Officinalis Seed Oil, Butyrospermum Parkii (Shea) Butter, Linum Usitatissimum Seed Oil, Tocopheryl Acetate, Linalool, Hexyl Cinnamal, Limonene, Courmarin, Citronellol, and Geraniol